 Abuse Accusations in the Tampa Area

-Some of the priests who were publicly named have connections to several churches, schools, and Catholic Church-related institutions.
+Some of the publicly named priests have connections to several churches, schools, and Catholic Church-related institutions.
 The list below contains names of priests with identifiable connections to people, activities, and religious locations in the Tampa area.
 Because of “priest shuffling,” some names appear on several other dioceses' lists.
-For a more comprehensive list of Florida catholic church sexual assault lawsuits click HERE.

 - Jorge Acosta: A Salesian Order Priest: Acosta admitted having sexual relations with three students in 1983.
 Two men filed suits because of his actions.
-Several allegations date back to a time when he was a teacher and cleric at Mary Help of Christians School in Tampa.
+Several allegations date back to when he was a teacher and cleric at Mary Help of Christians School in Tampa.

 - Norman G. Balthazar: Diocesan Priest, St. Petersburg: Victims accused Balthazar based on activities that occurred at Christ the King Church in Tampa in 1971 and during the 1980s.
 Tampa police also arrested him for soliciting a minor in 1991.